');

 About Marion, WI

-Marion is a small community in Wisconsin with a population of 1,167 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Marion is 34.7 years.
+Marion is a small town located in Wisconsin with a population of 1,167 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 34.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Marion, WI